KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 * -KVM_EINVAL - padding is not zero
 * -KVM_ENOMEM - not enough memory to add the page tracking structures
-* -KVM_EOPNOTSUPP - an EPT view was selected but the hardware doesn't support it
+* -KVM_EOPNOTSUPP - a non-zero EPT view was selected but SPP is enabled for this VM
 * -KVM_EINVAL - the selected EPT view is not valid

 25. KVMI_VM_GET_MAP_TOKEN